princeBritwum/Azure-Retail-Data-Engineering-Project/README.md

         CLUSTERED COLUMNSTORE INDEX
     )
     GO
-2. Next we use the
+2. Next we use the  Notebook in [src/CustomerCardData.ipynb] to;
+   - Load the data from the Storage Account into a Schema [CustomerCardSchema]
+   - We then imprt the sha1 function "from pyspark.sql.functions import sha1" to encrypt the CardNumber column from the data and save the transformed data back to the data lake.
+The Transformed data can be found in [data/Transformed/]